snrnats/doc-centre/docfx_project/pro/api/shipments/tracking_pro_shipments.md

 PRO enables you to get tracking events at either shipment or (where supported by the carrier) contents level:

-* In shipment-level tracking, PRO returns tracking events for the entire shipment, without making a distinction between individual items of contents within that shipment. <span class="highlight">What does it do when there are multiple items of contents shipping independently?
-Does it just display the most recent?</span>
+* In shipment-level tracking, PRO returns tracking events for the entire shipment, without making a distinction between individual items of contents within that shipment.
 * In contents-level tracking, PRO returns separate tracking events for every item of contents within the specified shipment.

 In addition, PRO enables you to get tracking events by both a shipment's PRO-generated unique `{reference}` or its user-defined `{custom_reference}`.
 Getting tracking information by `{custom_reference}` means that you can track shipments using your own internal references (assuming that you have added those references to your shipments as `custom_references`).